altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

 - Initiating the transition with an explicit timeout may be used to override this default.
     - See [Initiating Transitions](#initiating-transitions).
 - The state timeout of any state may be changed during action processing:
-    - With `setStateTimeout(state, duration)`.
+    - with `setStateTimeout(state, duration)`.
-- This enables runtime configuration:
-    - E.g. via external message.
+- This enables runtime configuration via external message.
 - The `stateFunction` argument is a `PartialFunction[Event, State]`:
-- Which is conveniently given using the partial function literal syntax:
+    - which is conveniently given using the partial function literal syntax:
 ```scala
 when(Idle) {
   case Event(SetTarget(ref), Uninitialized) ⇒